DeepthiSudharsan/Sem3-Projects/README.md

-# Sem3-Projects
-Semester 3 projects
+## Some of the End-Semester Projects from Semester - 3

+* Operating Systems
+ > Unix Shell